-- The fire should be supervised whenever the fireplace is in use. - An annual inspection should be performed on the fireplace system. - Install at least one smoke detector on each floor of your home to ensure your safety. - Install a CO detector in the room with the fireplace. - Install a conveniently located Class A fire extinguisher near the fireplace. - Devise a practiced evacuation plan, consisting of at least two escape routes. - Devise a plan to deal with a chimney fire: - Close all openings into the fireplace. - Evacuate. - Notify the fire department.
+- The fire should be supervised whenever the fireplace is in use. - An annual inspection should be performed on the fireplace system. - Install at least one smoke detector on each floor of your home to ensure your safety. - Install a conveniently located Class A fire extinguisher near the fireplace. - Devise a practiced evacuation plan, consisting of at least two escape routes. - · Devise a plan to deal with a chimney fire: - Close all openings into the stove. - Evacuate. - Notify the fire department.